sohjnthn/For-own-learning/README.md

 =

 Conclusion: It is better to use IntelliJ IDEA - Java project - build.gradle (Gradle DSL as Groovy) - opensdk-23; or Android Sutdio -"No Activity" project, with the language "Java", and the build configuration language "Groovy DSL (build.gradle)".
-Some configurations which cannot run (Eclipse IDE for Java, cannot run Cucumber feature files); or being unable to run driver.get("...) code lines (IntelliJ IDEA - Java - Maven project).
+Some configurations which cannot run (Eclipse IDE for Java, cannot run Cucumber feature files, and cannot allow URL for testing smartphone applications); or being unable to run driver.get("...) code lines (IntelliJ IDEA - Java - Maven project).
 There is some issue for which Eclipse - testng.xml's running does not work once the first method for testing the smartphone applications runs.